ABOUT INTERIOR DESIGN INTERNSHIPS ABROAD

 International influences are inextricably woven into the fabric of what is considered contemporary design.
-From the materials and textiles to the patterns, shapes and spatial constructs a designer employs, the world is in design.
+From the materials and textiles to the patterns, shapes and spatial constructs a designer employs, interior design borrows, shares and builds off of ideas emanating from places around the globe.
 Gaining international experience in interior design can be a smart career move to be sure.
-But, this experience can also represent a fundamental step towards a greater understanding that perhaps all design is international design.

 Creativity and a keen eye for aesthetics, while important, represent only part of successful interior designer’s palette of skills.
 Working with clients, architects, contractors, as well as a host of stakeholders, requires excellent listening and communication skills.
 Good designers are translators, forming a cohesive and clear plan based on notions, ideas and feelings.